-Hearing Commissioners represent a key part of the Alberta Energy Regulator’s mandate.
-Reporting to the chief hearing commissioner, the commissioners are responsible for the AER’s adjudicative functions, acting as the decision-makers on major applications and conducting hearings.
-The commissioners are also involved in developing the organization’s hearing procedures and rules.
-Hearing commissioners are independent adjudicators, and their decisions are generally only overturned by the Court of Appeal of Alberta.
+Hearing commissioners represent another important part of the AER’s structure.
+Reporting to a chief hearing commissioner, these commissioners are responsible for conducting all hearings into energy applications and regulatory appeals.
+The hearing commissioners are also involved in developing the organization’s hearing procedures, rules, and processes for Alternate Dispute Resolution by hearing commissioner.
+Hearing commissioners are independent adjudicators, and their decisions may only be reviewed by the Court of Appeal of Alberta.

 Mr. Alex Bolton, P. Geo., Hearing Commissioner (Full-time) Mr. Bolton served as a board member of the ERCB, appointed in October 2010.
 A professional geologist and member of the Association of Professional Engineers and Geoscientists of Alberta, Mr. Bolton holds a Bachelor of Science degree in Earth Sciences and a Masters of Management Sciences in Management of Technology through the University of Waterloo.
 Prior to joining the ERCB, he was president and CEO of Epicentre Consulting Inc. Mr. Bolton served for four years as Director, Compliance & Enforcement, with the Natural Resources Conservation Board; six years with Anderson Exploration dealing with environmental issues and community and regulatory affairs; and nine years as a senior environment advisor and exploration/development geologist with Home Oil.